Statement regarding coronavirus (COVID-19):

-Discover how Bedminster evolved from a rural Somerset parish to a bustling industrial town and the inevitable impact that this had on public health on this three mile walk.
+Discover how Bedminster evolved from a rural Somerset town to a bustling industrial suburb and the inevitable impact that this had on public health on this three mile walk.

 Our expert guides will highlight some of the key features of the Victorian expansion of south Bristol, illustrating the walk with a wealth of historical photographs, drawings and maps.